Skip to main content

 2. Dynamic Routing Overhead: Additional computation required for per-token expert selection

-3. Imbalanced Expert Activation: Parallel efficiency may degrade when specific experts are overloaded
+3. Unbalanced Expert Activation: Parallel efficiency may decrease when load concentrates on specific experts

-4. KV Cache Optimization: MoE's sparse activation provides better KV cache efficiency compared to dense models
+4. KV Cache Optimization: MoE's sparse activation makes KV Cache efficiency favorable compared to dense models

 Workload CharacteristicsRecommendedRationale